conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/life_cycle.md

    - C. Archive the feedstock

 :::info
-If you want to read on the infrastructure details behind these stages, consider reading our [Infrastructure guide](/docs/maintainer/infrastructure).
+If you want to read more about the infrastructure details behind these stages, consider reading our [Infrastructure guide](/docs/maintainer/infrastructure).
 :::